kniren/reports-latex-template/README.md

 To include all the reports that belongs to the current year:

     make year

+To generate a document with the reports of a specific date:

+    make date DATE=YYYY-MM-DD

 To remove all generated files in the output directory: